 Legal troubles are expensive, and your family and friends might feel responsible for helping you pay for bail, lawyers, and other fees.
 Even if they choose not to pay for you, your absence may leave people who rely on you financially without the money they need.

 You may think there is no way that your addiction could physically harm those around you – but think again.
 There are a number of ways that an addiction can cause physical harm to family and friends.
 They include:

 - Addiction can lead to violence.
 People with addictions engage in violent behavior more often, including domestic violence.
 While some drugs may lead to violent behavior while you are intoxicated, all addictions can cause violence because of the stress and tension they create.
-You might be surprised how you act when put under the stress of an addiction.
+You might be surprised how you act when put under the stress of addiction.

 - Addiction can cause depression.
-There is nothing as difficult as watching someone you love be gripped by an addiction.
+There is nothing as difficult as watching someone you love to be gripped by addiction.
 This process may lead to some people developing clinical depression.
 Over time, depression can cause serious physical issues including an increased risk of heart disease.